mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Due Thursday 10/6 by 8am.
 * Embed/publish on your website OR submit via your Box folder.
 * 250-300 words.
 * Introduce the data set and provide context.
+Save the technical details for the project documentation assignment.
 * Identify your disciplinary angle.
 Are you approaching this project as a historian, a literature person, someone else entirely?
 Who is your audience?
 * Include three potential research questions.